6 Ways to Pay Off Multiple Credit Cards

 Before you can effectively tackle your credit card debt, you need to know your current financial standing, which is comprised of:

 - A complete account of your credit card debt to include creditor names, balances, interest rates, due dates, and minimum monthly payments.
+Note – it may be possible to negotiate debt with your credit card company.

 - Your budget and spending patterns.
 How much money can you afford to throw at your debt?
 Are there ways to reduce spending or increase income to inflate that number?